The Physician Burnout Crisis: Why Hospital Wellness Programs Aren’t Enough

 An essential concept to understand in this context is Moral Injury.
 Frequently mistaken for burnout alone, moral injury refers to the psychological distress that arises when physicians feel forced to act in ways that contradict their ethical or professional values due to systemic constraints.
 This phenomenon intensifies burnout symptoms and fuels feelings of helplessness and disillusionment, particularly when hospital wellness programs focus only on individual resilience without addressing structural barriers.

 Moral injury is the psychological distress that occurs when professionals perpetrate, fail to prevent, or witness acts that transgress their moral beliefs and expectations.
-This definition is attributed to Dr. Jonathan Shay, MD, Clinical Professor of Psychiatry at Harvard Medical School.
+This definition is attributed to Jonathan Shay, MD, PhD, psychiatrist and author of Achilles in Vietnam and Odysseus in America, a foundational voice on moral injury.

 In plain terms: Moral injury happens when doctors feel torn because the system forces them to compromise their core values, leaving them emotionally wounded and burned out.